Update: This article was last updated by Moonpreneur on 24th April 2023 to reflect the accuracy and up-to-date information on the page.

 So what exactly is a subscription-based model for learning?

-It is actually quite simple, the subscription-based model for learning is using online platforms for gaining knowledge.
-The student pays a fee on a monthly or on yearly basis to gain access to the study materials and courses.
+It is actually quite simple; the subscription-based model for learning is using online platforms for gaining knowledge.
+The student pays a fee on a monthly or on a yearly basis to gain access to the study materials and courses.
 These platforms provide flexibility of recorded sessions and lectures in order to provide feasibility to learners helping them access their content whenever and wherever they feel comfortable.
-Learners also have an option to discontinue the learning platform by not paying the fee amount.
+Learners also have the option to discontinue the learning platform by not paying the fee amount.